tylercanete/tylercanete/README.md

 - 👀 I’m interested in front-end web development.
 - 🌱 I’m currently learning html, css, and javascript.
 - 💞️ I’m not sure what I want to collaborate on.
-- 📫 How to reach me tylerjch07@gmail.com
+- 📫 How to reach me: tylerjch07@gmail.com

 <!---
 tylercanete/tylercanete is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.